"Some say he did the impossible!"

 After passing the bar, Mr. Tartt began his legal career with Copeland, Franco, Screws, & Gill of Montgomery.
 The firm was part of Milton McGregor’s defense team in the high profile Alabama bingo corruption trial.
 Mr. Tartt was responsible for marshaling voluminous discovery, conducting general research, trial planning, and exhibit preparation.
 After nearly two years and two lengthy trials, the case resulted in the acquittal of his client.

-Since joining Parkman and White, Mr. Tartt has worked on criminal, family law, and civil litigation cases.
+Since joining Parkman and White, Mr. Tartt has exclusively worked on criminal cases.
 Whether in state or federal court, he has continued to strive to provide his clients with zealous and vigorous representation in a variety of context.
 His experience allows him to work for the best interest of his clients whether that is guiding them through an investigation, negotiating a resolution before an indictment, working for the best possible plea, going to trial or fighting through the appellate process.
 He fights for his clients through every step of the process.

 - Procedure Trumps Justice: Judicial Inactivism in Alabama and its Unjust Result, 13 JONES L. REV. 127 (Spring 2009).

 - Administration of Justice or the Preservation of Political Office: The Unconstitutionality of the Judicial Override in Alabama Death Penalty Cases, 1 Faulkner L. Rev. 151 (Fall 2010).

 - University of West Alabama Emerging Leader Award 2011

 - Alabama State Bar Pro Bono Award 2010

 - Public Interest Fellow, Jones School of Law

 - Best Advocate in Preliminary and Final Rounds, American College of Trial Lawyers National Moot Court Competition, Region Seven and won the Lewis F. Powell Jr. Award, Regional Champions in 2009